What You’ll Learn 🖥️

 4. Line, arrows and shape properties

-Use the Line, Arrows and Shape sections to style up your line with different colors, widths, arrows,... - please try out the functions to find the best for your requirements.
+Use the Line, Arrows, and Shape sections to style your lines with various colors, widths, arrowheads, and more.
+Feel free to explore these options to best suit your visualization needs.

 FRF geometry editor

-The search window will appear and you have to define the path to the UNV file.
+The search window will appear, and you must define the path to the UNV file.

-After that, the geometry (nodes, lines, ...) is ready to be used for animation.
+After that, the geometry (nodes, lines, etc.) is ready to be used for animation.

-When we want to draw our own structure from the beginning, we have to enter the UNV editor.
+If you want to draw your own structure from scratch, you must enter the UNV Editor.

-In the UNV editor, we define the nodes, trace lines, triangles, and quads.
-Each defined or imported point has its own index (for animation) and coordinates (in a cartesian or cylindrical coordinate system).
+In the UNV Editor, you define nodes, trace lines, triangles, and quads.
+Each defined or imported point has its own index (for animation purposes) and coordinates (in either a Cartesian or cylindrical coordinate system).

-The geometry can be freely moved and zoomed in and out in the Mode section.
+The geometry can be freely moved and zoomed in or out using the options in the Mode section:

-Rotate the geometry around all of its three axes, with the left click
+Rotate the geometry around all three axes by left-clicking and dragging.

-Translate the structure around the widget, with the right-click.
+Translate the structure within the widget using the right mouse button.

-With the Scale and Speed number, we define the amplitude and speed of the animation nodes.
-You can also choose between Animate and Manual.
-In manual mode, you can manually define the Phase.
+The Scale and Speed fields allow you to define the amplitude and speed of the animation.
+You can also toggle between Animate and Manual modes.
+In Manual mode, you can manually define the Phase.

-The object that is selected (in a yellow rectangular) will be shown in the widget, other objects will be hidden.
+Only the object currently selected (highlighted with a yellow rectangle) will be shown in the widget; all other objects will be hidden.

-The point of animation is selected in the Show frequency window.
-We can animate the structure from the cursor channel or we can manually insert the frequency.
+The animation frequency is selected in the Show Frequency window.
+You can animate the structure based on the cursor channel, or you can manually enter a specific frequency.

 Polygon 3D